clementbera/wizard-battle-arena/README.md

 *Loading*

-Open the Monticello Browser from the World menu.
+In short, load the Wizard-Battle-Arena package in the src folder with fileTree.
+In long, open the Monticello Browser from the World menu.
+Click "+ Repository".
+Select "filetree://".
+Click "src" then "OK".
+Load the Wizard-Battle-Arena package.

-Click "+ Repository"

-Select "filetree://"

-Click "src"

-Click "OK"

-Load the Wizard-Battle-Arena package

-Load, if you want to, the Wizard-Battle-Arena-Extras package (unreleased and experimental contents)
+In addition, load, if you want to, the Wizard-Battle-Arena-Extras package (unreleased and experimental contents).

 *Running*